 - Administrators Induction Program – a two-year program that assists new administrators in clearing their Preliminary Administrative Credential.

 - Teacher Induction program – a two-year program that fulfills the state requirements for clearing California Preliminary Teaching Credential.
-This program serves teachers clearing their Adult Education, Career Technical Education, Education Specialists, Multiple Subjects and/or Single Subject credentials.
+This program serves teachers clearing their Education Specialists, Multiple Subject and/or Single Subject credentials.

 - University-Partnered Intern Support and Supervision Program – this program integrates individualized support and professional development with university coursework provided by a partner University.

 The Teacher Induction program is a two-year state-approved Induction program that provides a bridge linking the theory, knowledge and skills acquired in the Preliminary Credential Program to the realities of daily classroom teaching.
-Teachers who hold a California Preliminary Credential need to take part in a state-approved Induction program in order to fulfill the requirements for clearing their credential.
+Teachers who hold a California Education Specialist, Multiple Subject, or Single Subject Preliminary Credential need to take part in a state-approved Induction program in order to fulfill the requirements for clearing their credential.
 Utilizing a locally designed formative assessment system, Candidates focus on the process of teaching with the assistance of a local Mentor.

 CSTP is an acronym for California Standards for the Teaching Profession.
 CSTP consists of a set of six standards that are intended to guide teachers as they define and develop their practice.
 The standards are organized around six interrelated categories of teaching practice: